GSA/search.digitalgov.gov/_posts/2014-05-14-instagram.md

 When you're logged into Instagram, you can see your username at <https://instagram.com/accounts/edit/>{% external_link %}.

-For example, the Twitter username for the Department of Interior is [usinterior](http://instagram.com/usinterior){% external_link %}.
+For example, the Instagram username for the Department of Interior is [usinterior](http://instagram.com/usinterior){% external_link %}.

 ## Opt to Display Your Instagram Photos